'No Unusual Signs' That Kim Jong Un's Health Is In Danger, South Korea Says

 What, exactly, is the status of Kim Jong Un?

-That's the difficult question behind a flurry of recent international headlines, which have raised the possibility that the North Korean leader's health is in jeopardy after he missed a major state event.
-And the answer — at least, the public answer from observers most familiar with the notoriously secretive state — is that there is no news to speak of at the moment.
+That's the difficult question behind a flurry of recent international headlines that have raised the possibility that the North Korean leader's health is in jeopardy after he missed a major state event.
+And the answer — at least the public answer from observers most familiar with the notoriously secretive state — is that there is no news to speak of at the moment.

 "No unusual signs have been identified inside North Korea," said Kang Min-seok, spokesperson for South Korean President Moon Jae-in.
 "There is nothing we can confirm with regard to Chairman Kim's alleged health problem."

-The statement came Tuesday, after a couple of media outlets stoked concerns that Kim had suffered a poor, perhaps even life-threatening turn in recent days.
+The statement came Tuesday after a couple of media outlets stoked concerns that Kim had suffered a poor, perhaps even life-threatening, turn in recent days.

-Daily NK, a Seoul-based online publication that focuses on stories north of the Demilitarized Zone, first reported that Kim was recovering from heart surgery undergone April 12 — just days before he failed to appear at an annual event commemorating the 108 birthday of Kim Il Sung, his grandfather and the founder of North Korea's long-ruling Communist regime.
+Daily NK, a Seoul-based online publication that focuses on stories north of the Demilitarized Zone, first reported that Kim was recovering from heart surgery undergone April 12 — just days before he failed to appear at an annual event commemorating the 108th birthday of Kim Il Sung, his grandfather and the founder of North Korea's long-ruling communist regime.
 The story cited multiple unnamed sources, though it was later corrected to clarify that the information had come from just one individual.
 CNN followed Daily NK with a report, citing unnamed U.S. officials, that suggests Kim may be in "grave danger" after the procedure.

 NPR has not independently confirmed either story.